Purdue-ECE264-002-Fall2024-stage/HW16-GenerativeWords2/README.md

 These structures are interconnected for data management within the N-gram model.
 The `MarkovModel` serves as the entry point, providing access to the linked list of `MarkovModelNode` structures, each containing two `Word` elements and its associated list of possible next words.

+### Notes

+The time complexity of generating words with this implementation is worse than it would be with a hashing implementation but also easier to do.
+You have the choice of whether you want to allocate memory statically or dynamically for this assignment.
+Static helper functions can be used.
+Checking the transition matrix output can help a lot with debugging.

 ## Instructions
 1. Implement the provided `train_markov_model` function to handle two-word n-grams instead of single words.
-2. Implement the `free_markov_model` function to successfully free all the allocated memory.
+2. Implement the `free_markov_model` function to successfully free all the potentially allocated memory.
 3. Write more test cases to ensure your implementation works.
 4. Submit generate.c to gradescope for grading.